wp-plugins/cms-tree-page-view/readme.txt

 == Changelog ==

+= 1.2.x =
+- Removed an ugly pixel in the tree icon
+- Minor CSS changes to tree icon
+- Updated French translation

 = 1.2.2 =
 - Hide "inside" link if post type is draft, since you can't create new post inside a page with status draft (limitation/bug with Wordpress)
 - Added actions so other developers or plugins can control what pages/posts that are editiable and so on.
 Added filters are: cms_tree_page_view_post_can_edit, cms_tree_page_view_post_user_can_add_inside, cms_tree_page_view_post_user_can_add_after